 - DS Barbara Havers of The Inspector Lynley Mysteries has a lovely, expressive pair of sage green eyes.
 True to type, she's a redheaded spitfire.

-- Alex Krycek from The X-Files has green eyes.
+- Alex Krycek from The X-Files: Fight the Future has green eyes.
 Fanficcers are fond of pointing this out.
 He's also a Eerie Pale-Skinned Brunette, thus fulfilling the "untrustworthy" requirement.

 - Abby Sciuto from NCIS has green eyes.
 Tony DiNozzo and Tim McGee also have green eyes, as did Director Sheppard.
 In fact, NCIS has a rather remarkable concentration of them.

 - Stella Bonasera from CSI NY has green eyes that are sometimes mistaken for blue eyes.